lexycole/lexycole/README.md

 <img src="https://media.giphy.com/media/LT8jeQGgiV0low1ZMj/giphy.gif" align="right" />

 📫I am Olawale Akinro, a seasoned Software Engineer proficient in web, mobile, and Blockchain technologies.
 Currently, I serve as a Fullstack Engineer at Lexycode Studio, leveraging my expertise to drive innovative solutions.
-With prior experiences at Medix Court Support Service, SpacePenTech, and Xcrowne, I bring a wealth of knowledge in mobile and frontend development.
+With prior experiences at @Medix Court Support Service, @SpacePenTech, and @Xcrowne, I bring a wealth of knowledge in mobile and frontend development.

 ⚛⛓️⚛️🅰️🐍📲 My skill set encompasses JavaScript, Python, and Dart, along with their associated frameworks and libraries.
 I specialize in crafting Native Mobile and Web Applications, as well as Progressive Web and Desktop Applications.
 Additionally, I am actively engaged in Blockchain projects, exploring decentralized technologies and their transformative potential.